 If you’re a business owner or marketer, you know by now how to respond when asked: How much does it cost to advertise on YouTube?
 You’re also aware that the YouTube pricing for ads can vary.
-But how do you know when to increase or decrease YouTube advertising cost per view?
+But how do you know when to increase or decrease YouTube ads cost per view?
 How do you leverage the YouTube advertising pricing so you don’t end up wasting ad dollars?
 We answer these questions below:

 Master the Basics

 Setting up a campaign entails some knowledge of how the elements are linked, from the goal to bidding strategy and budget to targeting options.
 It may take more practice to nail the perfect strategy for each business objective.
 It’s sometimes smarter for those who have limited time and budget to hire a video marketing agency instead of losing money to experimental campaigns.

 Optimize Your Campaign

 While it sounds like it has to do with your overall search engine optimization (SEO) efforts, optimizing YouTube ads comes with challenges specific to social media video ads.
 If your ad is performing poorly, you have the option to optimize for YouTube cost per view or view rate.
 For instance, to improve the view rate, you can tweak your creative (your ad), like changing your title or end cards and adding or removing a CTA.